Template Manager: Creating Templates | CLUE Learning

 4 min read

-Each template you create becomes a structured form that operators, inspectors, or technicians complete during an inspection, a preventive maintenance check, or a fuel report.
-You control what questions appear, what responses are required, and how the form behaves on mobile.
-Once published, templates are available for your team to use directly through Clue's Inspections feature.
+CLUE provides a built-in template management tool that lets you design and manage the checklists your team fills out in the field.
+Each template you create becomes a structured form that operators, inspectors, or technicians complete during an inspection, a preventive maintenance (PM) check, or a fuel report.
+You control the questions on the form, what responses are required, and how the form behaves within the mobile apps.
+Once the template is published, they become available for your team to use directly through CLUE's Inspections feature.

 Who Is This For?